UConvertX

 Here are some helpful shortcuts for converting atm to psi quickly:

 The Multiply-by-15 Shortcut: For a fast mental estimate, multiply the atm value by 15.
-Since 1 atm equals approximately 14.696 psi, multiplying by 15 gives a result that is only about 2 percent higher than the exact value.
+Since 1 atm equals about 14.696 psi on this route, multiplying by 15 gives a result that is only about 2 percent higher than the tool value.
 For example, 2 atm times 15 equals 30 psi.
-The actual value is 29.39 psi.
-This slight overestimate is close enough for quick ballpark calculations.
+The calculator returns about 29.39 psi.

 The Diving Rule of Thumb: Every atmosphere of pressure equals roughly 14.7 psi.
 Divers can use this to quickly estimate absolute pressure at depth.
 At 10 meters underwater, total pressure is about 2 atm or 29.4 psi.
 At 20 meters, it is about 3 atm or 44.1 psi.
 At 30 meters, it is about 4 atm or 58.8 psi.
 This linear progression makes depth-to-pressure calculations straightforward.

-Memorize the Key Value: The single most important number to remember is that 1 atm equals 14.696 psi.
-From this one fact, you can derive any conversion by simple multiplication.
-Two atm is 29.4 psi, five atm is 73.5 psi, ten atm is 147 psi, and so on.
-The relationship is perfectly linear, so scaling up or down from the base conversion is trivial.
+Memorize the Key Value: The single most important number to remember for this page is that 1 atm equals 14.695943005993 psi.
+From that one factor, you can derive any conversion by simple multiplication.
+Two atm is about 29.39 psi, five atm is about 73.48 psi, and ten atm is about 146.96 psi.

 ATM to PSI Reference Table